 As the content is in the form of small digestible pieces, more information can be conveyed in a shorter period.
-This reduces the costs incurred due to a training program, and more resources can be channeled towards increasing the frequency of such training sessions.
+This reduces the costs incurred due to a training program, and more resources can be channelled towards increasing the frequency of such training sessions.

 - Build mentors and specialist forums

 With the completion of each training module, the top performers can be assigned the role of mentors who can guide and help new team members.
-This helps make the onboarding easier for new employees and imparts a sense of achievement to existing team members, inspiring them to improve constantly.
+This helps make onboarding easier for new employees and imparts a sense of achievement to existing team members, inspiring them to improve constantly.

 - Build and evaluate performance metrics